ely029/multisys_exam/README.md

 5.)
 In the termnal, RUn 'php artisan serve' to run the project.<br>
 6.)
 Import the 'multisys.postman_collection' to your postman to use for testing.<br>
 7.)
 Enjoy Testing :).

+Take Note:

+I entered 6 products with 2 availability_stocks each